 66 Motel

 Found at the far edge of Needles is the 66 Motel.
 Car trouble?
 West Point Towing offers service and a keen astro-looking building structure.
 Hungry?
-Grab some mexican food at Rita's and sneak a peek at its unique signage.
+Grab some Mexican food at Rita's and sneak a peek at its unique signage.

-(Left) West Point Towing
+West Point Towing